What is PrestaShop?

 What are the different types of PrestaShop product catalog?

-There are several types of PrestaShop product catalog available to users.
-These are:
+There are several types of PrestaShop product catalogs available to users.
+These include:

-- A virtual showcase for your product catalog that users can consult – but without a direct option for making a purchase.
+- A virtual showcase for your product catalog that users can consult, but does not provide an option for direct purchase

-How to create an online shop in PrestaShop, step-by-step
+How to create an online shop in PrestaShop

 - Showcasing promotions and other deals